sonic-net/SONiC/thermal-control-design.md

 ### 3.2 Policy management

-Policies are defined in a json file for each hwsku, it's including:
+Policies are defined in a json file for each hwsku, for example, one SKU want to apply below policies:

 - Thermal control algorithm control, enabled this hwsku or not, fan speed value to set if not running;